shinjiat/FYP-INTI-DIGITAL-SIGNAGE-BACKEND/README.md

 ****************************************************************************************************************************************

 ## `Map Editor`
-Please refer [here](https://drive.google.com/file/d/0Bx9LRWgMTzbZaHJvVHlrV1g2VmM/view?usp=sharing) for the screenshots.
+Please refer [here](https://drive.google.com/file/d/0Bx9LRWgMTzbZaHJvVHlrV1g2VmM/view?usp=sharing) for more screenshots and a detailed report made by me for our FYP.

 ##### Updated source codes were all deleted on my [friend](https://github.com/buyback)'s hostinger account, I'm unable to get any screenshot from the original online hosted Website unfortunately.
 ##### I am unable to replicate how the website would look like on localhost, due to missing too many updated files, table and hard-coded data on hostinger's database.